 DIRECT ENTRY INTO BACCALAUREATE DEGREE PROGRAM

-Alfred State environmental technology graduates may enter directly into either the forensic science technology BS or technology management BBA degree program.
+Alfred State environmental technology graduates, with the appropriate technical electives, may enter directly into either the forensic science technology BS or technology management BBA degree program.

 For students wishing to transfer to bachelor-level programs in environmental science, electives can be selected that meet specific requirements of transfer institutions.
 Current articulation agreements with Cornell University's College of Agriculture and Life Sciences and the SUNY School of Environmental Science and Forestry provide excellent options for continued study.